Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 | East       | 67                   | 219,183       | 327,139      | 107,956          | 01:10     | 01:24     |
 | North      | 72                   | 158,521       | 182,900      | 24,379           | 01:10     | 1:700     |
 | West       | 50                   | 177,427       | 249,760      | 72,333           | 01:18     | 01:50     |

+- ### Analysis of Inventory Numbers and Sales Figures

+In this analysis, we aim to understand how inventory counts relate to sales figures.
+Specifically, we will investigate whether current inventory levels are adequate for demand and identify any discrepancies where order quantities exceed stock levels.
+This leads us to the second question proposed:

+2. **How are inventory numbers related to sales figures?
+Do the inventory counts seem appropriate for each item?**